Introduction

 Example:

 “You’ve worked hard today, Leo.
-Have a good night and rest well.”
+Rest well and recharge.”

 5. No Need to Worry